Willy Aybar: Leones de Yucatán

+Vaqueros Laguna

+On June 12, 2015, Aybar signed with the Vaqueros Laguna of the Mexican League.
+He was released on July 11.
+In 21 games he hit .314/.402/.514 with 4 home runs and 12 RBIs.

+International career

-In the 2009 WBC (World Baseball Classic), the Dominican Republic team faced the Netherlands in the first round.
+In the 2009 World Baseball Classic, the Dominican Republic team faced the Netherlands in the first round.
 After the game went into extra innings, the Dutch team scored on an error made by Aybar, eliminating the heavily-favored Dominican team.

+Aybar later won a bronze medal with the Dominican Republic at the 2014 Central American and Caribbean Games.

 Personal life

-Aybar’s brother, Erick Aybar, played in Major League Baseball (MLB) and currently plays for the Acereros de Monclova of the Mexican League.
-His nephew, Wander Franco, currently plays for the Tampa Bay Rays.
+Aybar’s brother, Erick Aybar, played in Major League Baseball and the Mexican League.
+His nephew, Wander Franco, played for the Tampa Bay Rays.

 Legal issues

 Aybar has been arrested on multiple occasions for assaulting his wife.
 On January 31, 2008, he was arrested on domestic violence charges for assaulting his wife in the Dominican Republic.
 In 2010, Aybar was convicted and sentenced to three months in prison for assaulting his wife and violating a restraining order.
 She had suffered serious injuries and spent some time in an ICU while in critical condition.
 In June 2011, Aybar was arrested again for allegedly assaulting his wife.
-According to the police report, Aybar, who has also battled alcohol problems, was found "extremely intoxicated" at the front entrance of the SeaTac Hilton hotel.
+According to the police report, Aybar, who has also battled alcohol problems, was found "extremely intoxicated" at the front entrance of the SeaTac Hilton Hotel.
 Police documents stated they went to Aybar's room, where his wife was crying and holding a bloody towel to her face and had a cut lip and an abrasion on her forehead and cheek.